Maki-Plugins/maki-geo/readme.txt

 ## Features
 **🎯 Geo targeting:** Target visitors based on continent, country, state/province, city, or IP address with precision.
 **🧠 Smart Content Display:** Show different text, images, banners, JavaScript, and popups based on visitor location.
-**📍 Location information:** Display visitor's country, state city and flag anywhere on your website.
+**📍 Location information:** Display visitor's country, state, city and flag anywhere on your website.
 **⚙️ Advanced Rule Editor:** Create complex targeting rules like "user in USA but _not_ in Texas" with our intuitive editor.

 ## Use cases